 Common agricultural policy

 The common agricultural policy compensates farmers for operations that would otherwise be unprofitable and contributes to regulating prices and volume of food sold across Europe.

 Launched in 1962, the EU’s common agricultural policy (CAP) is a partnership between agriculture and society, and between Europe and its farmers.
 It aims to

 - support farmers and improve agricultural productivity, ensuring a stable supply of affordable food

 - safeguard European Union (EU) farmers to make a reasonable living

 - help tackle climate change and the sustainable management of natural resources

 - maintain rural areas and landscapes across the EU

 - keep the rural economy alive by promoting jobs in farming, agri-foods industries and associated sectors

 70 years of peace

 The European Parliament and European Court of Justice provide forums for democratic debate and exchange on European matters which might otherwise or have in the past flared into conflict.
 See the debate around how the EU contributes to peace in K

 The indirect benefit is that we educate our children in a more open and rounded way.
 They have their exposure to different cultures, ways of life and therefore are more open-minded and educated.

 Standards and Norms

 The EU coordinates standards and norms which level the trade playing field, thus allowing members to trade freely.
 See the importance of standards in Europe.

 Being in the customs union means that when UK companies want to import from and export to European countries, they pay no customs duty and there are no administrative formalities

 Free movement of people

 The gradual phasing-out of internal borders under the Schengen agreements was followed by the adoption of Directive 2004/38/EC on the right of EU citizens and their family members to move and reside freely within the EU.

 Notwithstanding the importance of this right, substantial implementation obstacles persist, 10 years after the deadline for implementation of the Directive.

 Free movement of capital

-The free movement of capital means for everyday people that there are no restrictions on the amount of money that you can take with you when you go abroad to live or to work
+The free movement of capital means no restrictions on the money you can take when you go abroad to live or to work.